abman23/abman23.github.io/_pages/about.md

 Previously, I was a Research Professor at Korea University, Seoul, Korea, where I received my PhD, advised by [Prof. Young-Chai Ko](https://scholar.google.com/citations?user=wKqPXIEAAAAJ&hl=ko).

+I've been recognized with prestigious awards, including 1st-Rank in ML competition, Best Paper awards at key IEEE conferences, and the Grand Prize for research excellence from Korea University.

 My research interests include:
 - Wireless communication
 - AI for PHY/MAC layers and network optimization